 East Harbor Island Redevelopment

-As part of efforts to enhance our San Diego destination, the Port of San Diego is working to redevelop 55 acres of land and water on the eastern portion of Harbor Island overlooking the beautiful San Diego Bay.
-This site offers an unbeatable combination of water access, stunning coastal views, and proximity to San Diego International Airport.
+As part of efforts to enhance our San Diego destination, the Port of San Diego is working to redevelop portions of eastern Harbor Island overlooking the beautiful San Diego Bay.
+This area offers an unbeatable combination of water access, stunning coastal views, and proximity to San Diego International Airport.
 Harbor Island currently offers land and water recreation – paddle boarding, sailing, jet-skiing, bike riding and more – along with premier restaurants and hotels.

-Topgolf, which operates golf-themed restaurant, entertainment, and party venues across the country, is interested in an 8.5-acre parcel on a portion of the north basin side of East Harbor Island.
+Topgolf, which operates golf-themed restaurant, entertainment, and party venues across the country, is interested in an approximateley 9.5-acre parcel on a portion of the north basin side of East Harbor Island.
 The proposed site is the southwest corner of North Harbor Drive and Liberator Way.

 Topgolf venues feature high-tech gaming, outdoor hitting bays, chef-driven menus, hand-crafted cocktails, music, corporate and social event spaces, and more.
 For the proposed East Harbor Island location, Topgolf is proposing a three-story venue housing over 100 hitting bays with an event/stage area, outdoor patios, additional games and entertainment, and more.
 Topgolf will also contribute toward the public infrastructure around the site such as parks and promenades.

 On December 5, 2023, the Board of Port Commissioners authorized staff to sign a non-binding term sheet with Topgolf, which provides staff with a negotiating framework for any potential future real estate or lease agreement to be submitted for future consideration by the Board.
 Environmental review for the proposed Topgolf project is underway.